EDUCBA Logo

 Break Even Analysis Formula – Example #6

 Let us take the example of a widget manufacturing company to illustrate the concept of break-even analysis.
 The company is in the process of setting up a new unit where it has a budgeted annual fixed cost of $100,000.
-On the other hand, the variable cost per unit is expected to be $0.80, which primarily consists of the cost of raw material and direct labor expenses.
+On the other hand, the variable cost per unit is expected to be $0.80, which primarily consists of the cost of raw materials and direct labor expenses.
 Determine the break-even point of the company’s new unit if the selling price of each widget is expected to be $1.20.

 Example of A Widget Manufacturing Company